yevgeniyilyin/aws-certification/architect-pro/architect-pro-notes.md

 - accepts TCP, UDP and TSL termination
 - NLB assigned a single IP address per AZ (EIP can be assigned as well) - easier firewall management
 - Preserve the client IP - its passthrough device
+- ❗any traffic that reaches the load balancer on a valid listener will be routed to your targets, not absorbed

 # CloudFront
 📒https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/high_availability_origin_failover.html